 - At the conclusion of planning efforts, Commission staff will complete an evaluation of the public participation used, which will be used to guide public participation in future planning efforts.
-This evaluation will consider: - Commission publications, public participation techniques, and conclusions regarding the overall public participation - o How public participation shaped the planning effort and the final plan
+This evaluation will consider: - o Commission publications, public participation techniques, and conclusions regarding the overall public participation - o How public participation shaped the planning effort and the final plan

-- Evaluations will be provided to the Wisconsin Department of Transportation and the U.S. Department of Transportation. - Ongoing public participation will be modified while a planning effort is underway, as necessary and practical, factoring in any public comments that may apply. - Individual activities and events will also be evaluated in response to measures such as participation level, feedback, and periodic sampling regarding effectiveness.
+- o Any comments that were received during the planning effort about public participation - Evaluations will be provided to the Wisconsin Department of Transportation and the U.S. Department of Transportation. - Ongoing public participation will be modified while a planning effort is underway, as necessary and practical, factoring in any public comments that may apply. - Individual activities and events will also be evaluated in response to measures such as participation level, feedback, and periodic sampling regarding effectiveness.